WasatchPhotonics/ENLIGHTEN/docs/ARCHITECTURE.md

 none change behavior, just which "screen" or "page" is being shown.

-Note that in `enlighten_layout.ui`, all five screens are "stacked" in the Z-axis in one big `QStackedWidget`, and all `enlighten.ui.PageNav` does is move the selected page to top.
+Note that in `enlighten_layout.ui`, all five screens are "stacked" in the Z-axis in one big `QStackedWidget`, and all `enlighten.ui.PageNavigationFeature` does is move the selected page to top.

 - **Scope:** main real-time live spectral graph